PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 If you run it long enough, you'll notice that using this little trick python doesn't have any more stack limit.
 What's more, the execution does not provide any overhead when run.
-You should definiately check it if you don't believe me.
+You should definitely check it if you don't believe me.

 There's still one more modification to our `Task` object I'd like to show you.
 So far this class can only process background tasks, but how to return something